Joshua D. Rogers: Career

 Rogers initially pursued a career as a professor of philosophy at Georgetown Law School before leaving to join the e-commerce company Walker Digital, where he served as co-inventor of 16 different patents, including Spare Change, a name-your-own-price reverse auction system that eventually became the basis for Priceline.com.

 Rogers also spent some time as a stock broker, working at Prime Charter Ltd., and a financial advisor, working at American Express Financial Advisors (eventually known as Ameriprise).

 Rogers founded Arete Wealth, an investment advisory, broker-dealer, and insurance firm in 2007.

 Rogers contributed to the 2020 book How I Invest My Money: Financial Experts Reveal How They Save, Spend, and Invest.

 In 2024, the executive produced and acted in the independent drama An Autumn Summer, which premiered at the Lake Michigan Film Festival.

 In 2025, Rogers published the poetry book Psychedelic Psalms: Reflections from an Offline World.

 As of 2025, Rogers currently serves on the boards of the Museum of Contemporary Art in Chicago, and St. John’s College.

+In 2026, Arete Wealth was included in Crain's Chicago Business's list of the largest wealth managers in the Chicago area.

+In 2026, the romance film An Autumn Summer was acquired for distribution by Blue Harbor Entertainment, as reported by Deadline Hollywood.

+The film An Autumn Summer was also covered in media previews ahead of its release, including trailer coverage by FirstShowing.net.

 Personal life

 Rogers is an avid art collector whose collection has been featured in publications such as Chicago Business, Whitewall, Timeout, and Cultured Mag.He is married to Megan Green Rogers.

+In 2026, activity involving Expo Chicago was reported by ARTnews during its VIP preview, highlighting market transactions and collector participation.